 Date, Almond and Clementine Christmas Stollen

-Portion/Yield:Makes two loaves
+Portion/Yield:Makes 2 loaves

 Ingredients & Method

-- 80g chopped dates
+- 80g dried stoned dates, chopped

 - 80g raisins

 - 4 tablespoons hot strong brewed Earl Grey tea